The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 What are the benefits of volunteer grants?

-The main draw of volunteer grants is getting extra funding for your organization at no cost to supporters.
+The main draw of volunteer grants is extra funding for your organization at no cost to supporters.
 Beyond that, volunteer grants have benefits for everyone involved in the process:

 • Companies that offer volunteer grants benefit from maintaining a positive public image.
 This positive reputation also means their consumers and employees will be happier to work with them.